riodelphino/zk-snacks-explorer.nvim/README.md

 # snacks-zk.nvim

-Snacks source for zk.
+Snacks source for zk, based on `Snacks.explorer`.

-Sorting does not work for now.
+Sorting and searching do not work for now.

 ## Install